Wall Street braces for end of Snap share lockup

 To be sure, the expiry of insider trading restrictions does not always hurt share prices in the short term.

-Twitter Inc (TWTR.N) shares dropped 18 percent on the day of a key lockup expiry in May 2014.
-In November 2012, Facebook Inc (FB.O) jumped 13 percent the day of a lockup expiry after its IPO.
+Twitter Inc shares dropped 18 percent on the day of a key lockup expiry in May 2014.
+In November 2012, Facebook Inc jumped 13 percent the day of a lockup expiry after its IPO.

 But experts said lockup expiries tend to hurt companies already on weak footing.